isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ### Support and cost
-- The Isomer platform and service is free for Public Officers to use, but in order to launch their site, agencies must bear the cost of the domain URL, which you can procure from IT Service Management (ITSM).
+- The Isomer platform and service is free for Public Officers to use, but in order to launch their site, **agencies must bear the cost of the domain URL**, which you can procure from IT Service Management (ITSM).

 - Isomer allows Public officers to add vendors as collaborators to their website, but **agencies are responsible for all communication with and actions of their vendors.** The Isomer team will not directly liaise with any vendors.